 Whether writing about music or travel, Tim loves overturning people’s preconceived ideas and is often focused on the underrated and the overlooked, even if that’s within the mainstream.
-The Roxborogh Report has averaged 200,000 hits annually since 2013 with almost 1.4 million total hits.
+The Roxborogh Report has averaged 175,000 hits annually since 2012 with over 1.4 million total hits.
 Thanks for stopping by!
-For enquiries please email email@example.com.
+For enquiries please email firstname.lastname@example.org.

 Tim Roxborogh is a radio announcer, podcaster, travel/entertainment writer and freelance cricket commentator with 20 years major market experience in Auckland, New Zealand.
 He hosts the ‘Weekend Collective’ on the country’s premier talk station, Newstalk ZB, co-hosts the fortnightly ‘Trip Notes’ travel podcast, writes the weekly ‘Travel Bugs’ column in the NZ Herald and does freelance cricket commentary for Radio Sport, Sky Sport and NZC.nz.
 He also writes concert reviews for the NZ Herald and has been a guest travel and entertainment contributor for TVNZ’s ‘Breakfast’ programme.